k0staa/build-opencv-for-android/README.md

 The final library will be located in android_lib folder

 ### Liecnese
-This rpoject was forked from [THESE] (https://github.com/tzutalin/build-opencv-for-android) orginal project created by Tzu TaLin.
+This rpoject was forked from (https://github.com/tzutalin/build-opencv-for-android) orginal project created by TzuTa Lin.
 Please check his repo and read license provided by him:

 Copyright (c) 2016 Tzutalin
 Create by TzuTaLin <tzu.ta.lin@gmail.com>